 Net Price Calculator Information

-In accordance with the Higher Education Opportunity Act of 2008 (HEOA), beginning October 29, 2011 post-secondary institutions that participate in Title IV federal student aid programs are required to post a net price calculator on its website that uses institutional data to provide estimated net price information to current and prospective students and their families.
+In accordance with the Higher Education Opportunity Act of 2008 (HEOA), beginning October 29, 2011 post-secondary institutions that participate in Title IV federal student aid programs are required to post a net price calculator on their websites.
+The calculator must use institutional data to provide estimated net prices to current and prospective students andtheir families.

-The Net Price Calculator will be calculated by taking an estimated annual cost of attendance and subtracting the Median (not average) amount of need-based federal, state and institutional aid received by our students in the most recently completed academic year.
+The Net Price Calculator takes the estimated annual cost of attendance and subtracts the Median (not average) amount of need-based federal, state and institutional aid received by our students in the most recent academic year.

 It is important to understand the following:

-- Actual aid offers may be substantially different from this calculator’s estimates
+- Actual aid offers may be substantially different from the calculator’s estimates.

-- If the Estimated total grant aid comes back displaying $0 it may be due to insufficient data history.
+- If the Estimated total grant aid displays $0 it may be due to insufficient data history.
 This is particularly applicable to out of state students.
 Students may still receive some aid.

-- External scholarships, student loans and student employment opportunities are also available to assist with funding the net price, but are not reflected by this calculation
+- External scholarships, student loans and student employment opportunities are also available to help defray the net price, but are not reflected in the NPC estimates.

-- Students must complete the Free Application for Federal Student Aid (FAFSA) in order to be eligible for, and receive, an actual financial aid award that includes Federal grant, loan, or work-study assistance.
-For more information on applying for Federal student aid, go to http://www.fafsa.ed.gov
+- Students must complete the Free Application for Federal Student Aid (FAFSA) to be eligible for, and receive a financial aid award.
+Awards include Federal grants, loans, or work-study assistance.
+For more information on applying for Federal student aid, visit http://www.fafsa.ed.gov.